 Pressure Overdrive is a zany steampunk shooter filled with action, high speed chases, and an array of vehicle customization.
 Pressure Overdrive is the definitive version of Chasing Carrots’ first game released in 2013, Pressure.
-Set to release in the second quarter of 2017, at a price not yet determined, this game breathes new life into the original with new weapons, endless mode, and couch multiplayer mode.
+In this enhanced version, you revisit an action-packed world, filled with crazy characters and funky humor, this game breathes new life into the original with new weapons, endless mode, and couch multiplayer mode.

 The game begins when Morgan awakens for his morning bath, only to land in the dust of the once full river outside of his house.
 It appears that tiny robots are collecting all the water and shipping it away!
 Angered, Morgan takes up arms and joins the resistance to get back his water from the evil Count Soap II.
 With the help of “La Resistance”, Morgan must fight his way to the bath house that the Count is constructing, a place charging exorbitant fees for baths.
 Morgan must face a variety of enemies and even a few boss battles that will have you at the edge of your seat.